strobes-co/strobes-gql-client/README.md

 ### Asset Creation

 To create a new asset in Strobes, use the `createAssest` mutation.
-The fields you provide depend on the asset type:

 #### Asset Types